anisham25/novadebate/site/instructors/evan-burkeen.md

   twitter:card: summary
 picture:
   alt: Evan Burkeen
-  url: /static/images/portrait.jpeg
+  url: /static/images/1672638358496.jpeg
 bio: Hey!
 I’m Evan (he/him), and I was one of the Co-Directors for NOVA 2022, and this year I will be overseeing administration.
-I am a Senior at American Heritage in Florida and serve as President on our Speech & Debate.
+I am a rising first-year at Yale University, and during high-school, served as President on the Speech & Debate Team.
 In my career, I’ve qualified to FFL, NSDA, and TOC, and reached deep outrounds at tournaments such as Yale, Sunvite, and Emory.
 I enjoy all types of debate, ranging from lay to progressive.
 This is my fourth year at NOVA, and I’m excited to see y’all this summer!
 general-staff: true
 general-staff-role: Administrator
 name: Evan Burkeen